| Home | Back to Background Information about Goldfish | Back

 Goldfish Standards of Great Britain Committee.

-Paul Winters is joint secretary of BAS (2002).
+Paul Winters was formerly joint secretary of BAS (2002).
 The photographs

 are of his Bristol shubunkins raised in that year.
 Further photographs from